Supernumerary Rainbows

 Here the exit wavefronts are extended to show how they overlap.
 Where the curved lines overlap perfectly, showing the same amount of space between the lines as the non-overlapping waves, is constructive interference, the peaks and valleys of the wave add together to create stronger more intense light.
 Where the waves overlap so one line is directly in the midde of the space between two lines is destructive interference, a peak is directly overlapping the valley of the other wave and cancelling it out, making no light.
 The first place there is constructive interference is the caustic line, the primary rainbow.
 The second area of constructive interference is the first supernumerary band.

 Each wavelength of light has a slightly different pattern from the same sized drop, which allows the colors to show up in each others dark bands, forming rainbows.
-If they all had the same pattern, we would only see white bands of light.
 Infact, thats why there is a white glow on the inside rim of a primary rainbow made from large drops.
-The curvature of the wavefronts exiting large drops is so slight, that we just see a glow from the overlapping wavelengths.
+Since the curvature is slight, the interference pattern produces tight and narrow bands for each color, which overlap to form a glow inside of the rainbow instead of distinct supernumerary bands.
 Similarly if there are too many different sized drops, they would wash each other out since the interference pattern for each size drop is different.